 Importance of TIFFA Scan:

-TIFFA scan is conducted during 2nd trimester as this scan helps to detect any congenital abnormalities and issues in the growing baby.
+TIFFA scan in pregnancy is conducted during the 2nd trimester as this scan helps to detect any congenital abnormalities and issues in the growing baby.
 TIFFA scan examines the internal and external anatomy of the growing baby.
 This scan helps to identify and rule out the chances of chromosomal abnormalities and any genetic syndrome as early as possible.

 Is TIFFA Scan Mandatory For All Pregnant Women?